terrimporter/18SClassifier/README.md

 # Releases

+## July 27, 2018

+18Sv3.0 was created from the SILVA 132 SSU Ref Nr99 with the following modifications.
+All possible Eukaryote sequences were retained.
+Bacterial and archael outgroup sequences were subsampled by clustering at 90% sequence similarity with vsearch 2.4.2.
+Species with more than one unique taxonomic lineage were identified using the check_for_SILVA_inconsistencies.plx script in the CheckSilvaTaxonomy directory.
+A total of 3,633 / 140,478 (2.6%) unique species and their associated sequences were excluded from the classifier.

 ## July 12, 2018

 18Sv2.0 was created to classify Eukaryotes for Jesse Hoage's Master's thesis.
 18S rDNA sequences were mined from GenBank July 24, 2017.